Oregon Railroad and Navigation 197: Revenue service

-OR&N 197 was built in 1905 for pulling passenger trains on E.H.
-Harriman's Oregon Railroad and Navigation Company, a subsidiary to the Union Pacific Railroad in Oregon.
-The locomotive was first built as a Vauclain Compound along with her four other classmates, those being 194, 195, and 196.
-197 arrived from the builders just in time to celebrate the 1905 Lewis and Clark Centennial Exposition.
-It continued to serve for Portland, Oregon, when in 1923, it and its classmates were given heavy modifications that included a new Vanderbilt-type tender.
-All four members were renumbered Union Pacific 3200-3203, with 197 becoming 3203; at that time, the OR&N was owned by Union Pacific.
-The Union Pacific used the locomotive until its retirement in January 1958, when UP donated the locomotive to the City of Portland, Oregon.
-It was placed on display near Oaks Amusement Park, where it was soon joined by the larger and more powerful 4-8-4 "Northern" type locomotives Southern Pacific 4449 and Spokane, Portland and Seattle 700.
+OR&N No. 197 was built in May 1905 for pulling passenger trains on E.H.
+Harriman's Oregon Railroad and Navigation Company, a later subsidiary to the Union Pacific Railroad, in Oregon.
+The locomotive was first built as a Balanced Compound along with her four other classmates, those being No. 194, No. 195, and No. 196.
+No. 197 arrived from the builders just in time to celebrate the 1905 Lewis and Clark Centennial Exposition.